ammarhakim/gkyl-doc/source/dev/collisionmodels.rst

 Additionally the user can pass the scaling factor :math:`\nu_{\mathrm{frac}}` by specifying ``nuFrac`` in the collisions table.

-Another way to use a specially varying collisionality is to passed a reference collisionality normalized to some values of density and temperature.
+Another way to use a spatially varying collisionality is to pass a reference collisionality normalized to some values of density and temperature.
 For example if the input file specifies the normalized collisionality :math:`\nu_{srN}=\nu_{sr0}\left(T_{s0}/m_s+T_{r0}/m_r\right)^{3/2}/n_{r0}` through